s0uthwood/netpuzz/README.md

 ## Usage

 The fuzzing log will saved in `fuzz_data` folder.
-Thus, create a new folder before running the fuzzer.
+So we need to create a `fuzz_data` folder before running the fuzzer.

 ```shell
 cd bin && mkdir fuzz_data